 First, stick with a simple approach and avoid creating lengthy SKUs to ensure they are easy to understand and memorize.

 Assign codes for each attribute and combine them.
 Up to 8-12 alphanumeric codes should do the trick.
 Then prepare a table with their legend that can help guide your employees.
-It will help your inventory management team effortlessly read SKUs, and identify products faster.
+It will help your inventory management team effortlessly read them, and identify products faster.

 2. No Confusing Characters